-commerce sector, including manufacturers and wholesalers, e-commerce retailers, holders of content rights, broadcasters and the operators of online "platforms" (including price-comparison and marketplace websites).
-The first round of RFIs will almost certainly be broad in scope, potentially asking for information about costs and prices, customers, barriers to entry and exit, regulatory and legal barriers, common contractual restrictions etc.
+In the first phase of the sector inquiry the EC will be fact-finding - using requests for information sent to companies (and industry associations) active in various layers of the online commerce sector, including manufacturers and wholesalers, e-commerce retailers, holders of content rights, broadcasters and the operators of online "platforms" (including price-comparison and marketplace websites).
+The first round of RFIs will almost certainly be broad in scope, potentially asking for information about costs and prices, customers, barriers to entry and exit, regulatory and legal barriers, common contractual restrictions, etc.

-Once the initial round of data gathering is complete, DG COMP is likely to follow-up targeting more specific issues.
+Once the initial round of data gathering is complete, the directorate general is likely to follow-up targeting more specific issues.
 It could also conduct dawn raids if it concludes that this would advance the inquiry.
 Once it has drawn its preliminary conclusions, stakeholders will have the opportunity to comment, and the EC has made it clear that it will actively engage with the national competition authorities.
-DG COMP may also hold a public hearing to discuss its preliminary findings.
+The directorate general may also hold a public hearing to discuss its preliminary findings.